-As a volunteer tutor, you will be helping to reinforce vocabulary, concepts, and comprehension skills EL students will have learned in class.
-Depending on the block assignment, you may be assisting in an English, Math, Science, or Social Studies class.
+Independent Study is available to students who wish to take a course offered by UDHS but who cannot fit it into their regular schedule.
+The course selected must be one of the approved curricula in this high school.
+The students must complete a contract with an administrative assignment, you may be assisting in an English, Math, Science, or Social Studies class.
 You will work with students individually or in small groups, design teaching materials, and serve as a teacher's aide in classes for these students.

-EL SEMINAR TUTOR:
+EL SEMINAR TUTOR: 0699

-Semester Period, .5 Unit, Grade P/F 0699

-As a volunteer tutor, you will work with students individually to help to reinforce vocabulary, concepts, and comprehension skills EL students will have learned in class.
+Semester Period, .5 Unit, Grade P/F As a volunteer tutor, you will work with students individually to help to reinforce vocabulary, concepts, and comprehension skills EL students will have learned in class.

-EL PEER TUTORING
+EL PEER TUTORING 1499

-Semester Block, 1 Unit 1499

-Instructor recommendation required

-As a volunteer English Language Learners tutor, you will help newly-arrived foreign students learn to speak English and become acquainted with American customs and culture, will design teaching materials, and will serve as the teacher's aide in EL.
+Semester Block, 1 Unit, Instructor recommendation required As a volunteer English Language Learners tutor, you will help newly arrived foreign students learn to speak English and become acquainted with American customs and culture, will design teaching materials, and will serve as the teacher's aide in EL.
 See the EL instructor in Room 214 with your course card for the teacher's signature.